autioch/repo-counts/readme.md

 List of repositories to be checked.
 You can specify `path` only to the `folder`, or use an object with properties:
  - `folder` *required* is direct path to repo folder,
  - `repoName` is the name used in jsons and final chart,
- - `extensions` array of file types checked when collecting lines info, by default `['js', 'scss', 'sass', 'css', 'tpl', 'html', 'md']`
+ - `ignoredFolderNames` array of folder names to be ignored - they work as a regex; these folder names will be joined with folder names defined in the main part of the config
- - `ignoredFolderNames` array of folder names to be ignored - they work as a regex
+ - `ignoredExtensions` array of extensions to be ignored in every repository; these extensions will be joined with folder names defined in the main part of the config
  - `color` is the color of the bar in the chart, if not provided, will be assigned

 ## Collecting data